xbwei/Social-Data-Analytics-in-Cloud/README.md

-# Social-Data-Analytics-in-Cloud
+# Social Data Analytics in the Cloud with AI

-The demo codes for the textbook of Introduction to Social Data Analytics in the Cloud.
+The demo codes for the textbook *Social Data Analytics in the Cloud with AI*.